Solo Performance Year 2

 For singers, and players of orchestral instruments, the School will arrange for a professional accompanist to be available, if required.

-Students are also required to inform the Head of Performance at least three weeks in advance of the recital if any technical playback equipment is required.
+Students are also required to inform the module coordinator at least three weeks in advance of the recital if any technical playback equipment is required.
 If the student has not observed this instruction and the appropriate equipment is not available at the allocated time of the recital, the student will be expected to perform without it (which will be reflected in the grade, as appropriate) or the recital will have to be re-scheduled and it will count as a late submission (i.e. be capped at 40% or at 0%).

 The repertoire you wish to perform in the performance assessment should be submitted as a text document (outlining the title, composer and durations) on BlackBoard, and also as two copies of a full score (for examiner and accompanist) to be submitted to the Music Office in week 9 of Semester 2.